 The magnificent peaks of the Lizard Range in the BC Rocky Mountains tower over alpine bowls, valleys and perfectly gladed tree runs.
-The deep powder of Island Lake Cat Skiing has become a thing of legend - producing some amazing images and film throughout the years.
-Industry leaders like Scot Schmidt and Craig Kelly were past shareholders and helped form a philosophy of ultimate backcountry ski and snowboard experiences.
+The deep powder of Island Lake Catskiing has become a thing of legend - producing some amazing images and film throughout the years.
+Industry leaders including Scot Schmidt and Craig Kelly helped form a philosophy of ultimate backcountry ski and snowboard experiences as shareholders and regular skiers at the lodge.

-The Island Lake experience goes beyond the skiing and boarding.
+The Island Lake experience goes beyond skiing and snowboarding.
 The luxurious wilderness lodges, exquisite dining, full service spa and level of service take it too the next level.
-Island Lake is the pinnacle of luxury Cat Skiing, the benchmark to which all others aspire.
+Island Lake is the pinnacle of luxury catskiing, the benchmark to which all others aspire.
 Island Lake offers 2, 3 and 4-day, all-inclusive cat ski packages throughout the winter season.
-Also available are family and all women’s cat ski tours.

 The lodge is at the elevation of 4600 ft.
 The skiing starts as high as 7000 ft.
 The Island Lake experience includes breathtaking bowls, exciting tree runs or gentle rolling slopes with a variety of aspects and pitches.
 The ski day generally consists of 8-12 runs, approx. 12,000-15,000 vertical feet depending on the ability level of each group.
 Breakfast starts at 7am in the Tamarack Dining Room.
 You will be on the mountain from approximately 9:00am to 4:00pm.
 After skiing there will be après-ski in the Bear Lodge bar then dinner at 7:30pm.

-Geisha Bowl can be viewed front and center from the decks of the Lodge.
-Behold the splendor of one of our largest bowls and some of the world’s best back country skiing!
+Geisha Bowl can be viewed front and centre from the decks of the Lodge.
+Behold the splendour of one of our largest bowls and some of the world’s best backcountry skiing!
 Spanning from the dramatic Spineback Ridge to Faceshots Bowl, it might take weeks for a person to ski all the lines and years to learn all it’s intricacies!
 Photos of Scott Schmidt and Craig Kelly on classic lines in Tua East, Holy Land and Snowboard Heaven were made famous back in the day.

 Hunters Bowl and The Bears